Bertie Higgins: Later years

+Higgins' subsequent albums failed to chart, although he had a minor adult contemporary hit with "When You Fall in Love" in 1983 from his second album Pirates and Poets.

+After his commercial success waned, Higgins and his band toured extensively around the globe, and he continues to tour on a regular basis in the Pacific Rim and domestically.

 Higgins has served on the Board of Governors of the Atlanta Chapter of the Academy of Recording Arts and Sciences for several years.
 Besides maintaining a rigorous schedule of one-nighters, he also makes regular appearances on the Las Vegas strip.

-In recent years, Higgins has moved into film production with his sons Julian and Aaron, producing Beast Beneath (distributed by Entertainment One), 2009's Poker Run (also distributed by Entertainment One) and 2012's The Colombian Connection, starring Tom Sizemore and "Christmas in Hollywood".
+Higgins has moved into film production with his sons Julian and Aaron, producing Beast Beneath (distributed by Entertainment One), 2009's Poker Run (also distributed by Entertainment One) and 2012's The Colombian Connection, starring Tom Sizemore, and "Christmas in Hollywood".

 Legacy

 He was inducted into the Florida Music Hall of Fame with a lifetime achievement award in January 2016 along with Jimmy Buffett, Julio Iglesias and Tom Petty.
 In 2019 he was also inducted in the Florida Artists Hall of Fame along with such notables as Ernest Hemingway.

 Jazz vocalist Nancy Wilson recorded a version of the Bertie Higgins original song "Casablanca" for EMI Records.

 In 2009, "Key Largo" was ranked No. 75 on VH1's 100 Greatest One-Hit Wonders of the 80s.

 His die-hard fans are called "Boneheads".

+In 2025, in the aftermath of the attempted assassination of then presidential candidate Donald Trump, Higgins voiced his support for his campaign, releasing his first dance song, "Do the Donald", and stating on his website that "I have always been a believer in Mr. Trump."